BlueNk/Sauce-bottle/README.md

 # Sauce-bottle
-An ACG image search app that using SauceNao API
+An anime image search app that using SauceNao API